MPOS/php-mpos/README.md

 MPOS is a web based Mining Portal for various crypto currencies.
 It was created by [TheSerapher](https://github.com/TheSerapher) and has hence grown quite large.
 Recently it was migrated into a Github Organization to make development easier.
 It's a community driven open source project.
 Support can be requested on IRC at https://webchat.freenode.net/?channels=#mpos - Be **PATIENT** ...
 People listed in this channel may currently be inactive but most users there have offline logging of messages.
 They **will** see your questions and answer if they can.
 Don't join, ask the question and leave.
 Sit around if you want answers to your questions!

-**NOTE**: This project is still under development and commits are happening on a daily basis.
-I do not recommend using this for a live setup as of yet.
-Wait for the later Release Candidate if you wish to run your pool with it.
-Testing pools are much appreciated though!

 Donations
 =========